Edit Like a Pro (No Experience Needed!): Intro to Free Photoshop Photo Editing with Lena Marchissotto - 2 sessions

 and stitching techniques influenced by the Japanese Stab Book.

-Monotype and Mixed Media with Bridget Murphy (8 Classes)
+Monotype and Mixed Media with Bridget Murphy (8 sessions)

 Explore using various media (printmaking, collage, painting) to create your monotype artwork.
 In this class we will discuss the principles and elements of design, composition, and combining drawing, texture, and color to create a monotype of an image using line and plexiglass, collage, and oil painting.
 Students will learn to transfer an image to paper, add collage materials to enhance image, and paint into the image to create final one-of-a-kind pieces of artwork.